What You Need To Know Before You Learn: Music Theory

 We create and listen to music to satisfy our innate need to communicate or express what it means to be human—to share our stories and life lessons and evoke a range of feelings, moods, and emotions.
 Therefore, music is a language, and when learning any language, fluency is the goal.

 Various teaching methodologies exist within the Western tonal music system.
 While opinions on these methods may differ, their shared goal is to teach the language of music.
 Unfortunately, many current methods appear to be ineffective, as evidenced by the notably high dropout rates, among other issues.
-This problem affects not onlyĀ students but also has wider implications for teachers and society as a whole.
+This problem affects not onlyĀ students but also hasĀ broader implications for teachers and society as a whole.

 So, why are current teaching methodologies falling short?

-This course aims to reframe the learning experience by adopting a remarkably simple yet astute assumption: all music, no matter the genre or time in history it was created, including all music theory terms and topics, can be distilled down to one Unifying Concept.
+This course aims to reframe the learning experience by adopting a remarkably simple yet astute assumption: all music, regardless of the genre or time period in which it was created, including all music theory terms and topics, can be distilled down to one Unifying Concept.
 This implies that understanding one concept is all you need to easily comprehend everything related to music.
-No matter what aspect of music you are discussing, it can be discussed in these terms.
+Regardless of the aspect of music being discussed, it can be analyzed in these terms.

-Learning music is incredibly important and can enrich your life in ways you may not have even imagined.Ā We invite you to try our book with aĀ 30-day money-back guarantee, or Click Below to learn more about our monthly subscription and the 7-dayĀ risk-free trial!
+Learning music is incredibly important and can enrich your life in ways you may not have even imagined.Ā We invite you to try our book with aĀ 30-day money-back guarantee, or our Step-by-Step Online Video Course with a 7-day money-back guarantee.